vaughany/vcms/README.md

 > **tl;dr:**  VCMS is a work-in-progress cross-platform zero-config computer health monitoring tool (for many computers to report their status to a central point) and is a side-project I am working on to learn [Go](https://golang.org/).
 Be kind!

 I've used [Munin](https://munin-monitoring.org/) for years and [M/Monit](https://mmonit.com/) a lot also.
 Both are excellet montoring solutions.
 I wanted to try my hand at something similar, as a learning exercise.  *This project doesn't (yet) do anything that Munin or M/Monit don't already do,* but the upside is that it's really, really simple.
+I also recently discovered Go project and enterprise-level monitoring solution [Sensu](https://sensu.io/): hopefully one day this project will be a tenth as good as that! :)

 VCMS is two programs: one (called Collector) sits on a computer and monitors it's state, periodically sending the information to the other (called Receiver) which makes a nice live web page out of it.
 You can have as many collectors on as many computers as you like.